timhae/reconya/README.md

 ## How to Use

 1. Login with your credentials (default: `admin` / `password`)
+2. Set up a new network
+3. Choose the network from the dropdown and start scan
-2. Devices will automatically appear as they're discovered on your network
+4. Devices will automatically appear as they're discovered on your network
-3. Click on devices to see details including:
+5. Click on devices to see details including:
    - MAC addresses and vendor information
    - Open ports and running services
    - Operating system fingerprints
    - Device screenshots (for web services)
-4. Use the network map to visualize device locations
+6. Use the network map to visualize device locations
-5. Monitor the event log for network activity
+7. Monitor the event log for network activity

 ## Configuration